openstack-attic/volume-api/README.rst

 Volume API
 ++++++++++

+This repository is now frozen-in-time and will not accept new patches.
+To update Block Storage API information, please submit patches to http://git.openstack.org/cgit/openstack/cinder-specs for a new API feature and to http://git.openstack.org/cgit/openstack/api-site for implemented API information.

-This repository contains the RESTful API information for the OpenStack Block Storage, also known as Cinder.
+It was the original holder for API information for the OpenStack Block Storage, also known as Cinder.
 The Cinder project provides open source block-based storage component for cloud computing.